 Why does this happen?
 Well these pathogens can trigger TLR’s (toll-like receptors) by either PAMPs (pathogen-associated molecular patterns) or DAMPs (damage associated molecular patterns).
 Activation of the TLRs causes a massive cytokine surge that becomes like a domino-effect and keeps on going unrelenting in susceptible individuals, contributing to the inflammation, depression and fatigue.

-This vicious cycle of pro-inflammatory cytokines that continue to trigger more inflammation and amplify the cycle, leading to more damage and inflammation.
+This vicious cycle of pro-inflammatory cytokines that continue to

 The initial infection followed by chronic inflammation of the immune system could explain the cause of fatigue in these genetically susceptible individuals.
 Some patients also suffer from cognitive dysfunction, memory loss, or brain fog as well.